 How do the seasons affect wildlife activity in your area?

 Different seasons bring different animal problems.
-Colder weather brings home invaders, like mice and rats.
+Colder weather brings home invaders like mice and rats.
 Warmer weather brings yard dwellers like moles.
-Spring brings us baby squirrels and raccoons, while Summer brings baby bats.
+Spring brings us baby squirrels and raccoons, while summer brings baby bats.

 What are some common signs of nuisance wildlife activity?

-Any prevention tips for residents in your area?
+Do you have any wildlife prevention tips for residents in your area?

-Make sure all animals are out of your structure, before you seal things up.
-The last thing you want to do is to force an animal into your living space, because it can't exit your home.
+Make sure all animals are out of your structure before you seal things up.
+The last thing you want to do is to force an animal into your living space because it can't exit your home.
 You also don't want trapped animals dying in your home.

 When should homeowners call Critter Control?